akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She was perhaps thirty, with steady eyes and a voice that carried the quiet authority of someone who had long ago learned to expect obedience.

-"You were sent to the east corridor," she said.
+"You were sent to the *east* corridor," she said.
 It was not a question.

 Beatrice nodded, mute.

-"The door you tried first belongs to the Queen's private wardrobe.
-The second is the King's counting house.
-Neither is marked."
+"The locked doors are private and belong to the King and Queen.
+Neither is marked.
+It is most unlikely for you to ever need to go there."
 The woman studied her.

-Beatrice's face was pale.
+Beatrice's face went pale.
 "I must have misunderstood.
-I'm sorry, I scarcely know what I'm thinking at present, let alone what I'm doing."
+I'm sorry, I scarcely know what I'm thinking at present, let alone what I'm doing.
+I mean..."
+Her voice trailed off as the woman waited patiently.

 "I am Lady Margaret."
 The woman's tone softened, just a fraction.
-"The Queen thought you might need guidance.
-It seems she was right."
+"Her Grace, the Queen, thought you might need *guidance*.
+It seems she was quite right."

 She extended a hand.
-Not for Beatrice to kiss, but to take.
+Not for Beatrice to kiss, but to take hold of, like a child.

-Beatrice stared at it for a moment, then looked up.
-"Who am I that the Queen should show me such kindness?"
+"The Queen?"
+Beatrice hesitated.
+"But... who am I that the Queen, her Grace I mean, should take interest in me; show me such favour, I mean?"

-Lady Margaret's mouth curved.
-"She has her reasons.
+Lady Margaret's mouth curved at the corners.
+"The Queen, has her reasons.
 Come.
-Let's get you settled before anyone else decides to 'help' you find your way."
+Walk with me.
+Let's get you settled.
+Your chamber is upstairs."

 ---

-She led Beatrice through the maze of corridors to a small chamber—narrow bed, brazier, window overlooking the river.
+She led Beatrice quickly through a maze of corridors to a small chamber with a narrow bed, brazier, and window overlooking the river.
 A simple gown of grey wool hung from a peg.

-Beatrice set down her basket.
-Lifted the lid.

-Goosie burst out in a flurry of indignant honks.
+As Beatrice set down her basket, the lid popped open and Goosie burst out into the chamber in a flurry of indignant honks.

-Lady Margaret went very still, her eyebrows arched.
+Lady Margaret went very still, her eyebrows arched, staring.

 Beatrice's heart stopped.
-"I can explain—"
+"I...
+I should explain—"

-But Margaret was staring at the goose with an expression that might have been wonder.
+But Margaret wasn't listening, peering at the goose with an expression that might have been wonder.
 Or horror.
 Or both.

-Goosie, unimpressed, waddled past her and began tugging at a loose thread on the bed hangings.
+Goosie, unimpressed, waddled past Margaret to inspect the room, and began tugging at a loose thread on the bed hangings.

-After a long moment, Margaret said, very quietly, "I suppose that this is *the* goose.
-The one blessed by the King."
+After a long moment, Margaret stated, very quietly, "*That*, I suppose, is *the* goose.
+The same one *blessed* by his Grace, the King."

 "Yes."
-Beatrice simply agreed, utterly bemused that her goose was *blessed* by the King.
+Beatrice simply agreed, utterly bemused at the though of the King having blessed her her goose.

-"In the Queen's palace."
+"The goose, in the Queen's quarters."

 "Yes."
+Beatrice smiled nervously.

 Another pause.
 Then Margaret's expression twitched.
-"Does it have a name?"
+"Does the goose have a name?"

 "Goosie."

-"Goosie."
-Margaret considered this.
-"Fortunately for you, Queen keeps a menagerie in the lower yard.
+Lady Margaret considered this.
+"Fortunately for the two of you, her Grace keeps a menagerie in the lower yard.
 Peacocks.
 Cranes.
 A rather ill-tempered swan."
-She looked at Goosie, who had now managed to pull the thread free and was examining it with great suspicion.
-"If anyone asks, she came with the royal geese.
+She looked at Goosie, who had now managed to pull the thread free and was examining it in great detail.
+"If anyone asks, Goosie came with the royal geese.
 Do you understand?"

 Beatrice nodded, mute.

-"That gown is from the Queen's own stores."
+"The gown is from the Queen's own stores."
 Margaret gestured to the grey wool.
 "She thought you'd want something less... noticeable."
 Her eyes flicked to Goosie.
 "I see now why."

 Beatrice touched the fabric.
 It was softer than anything she owned.